lingthio/Flask-User/docs/source/limitations.rst

 Primary keys
 ------------
-The primary key of the User, UserAuth, UserEmail, UserInvitation and Role tables:
+The primary key of the User, UserEmail, UserInvitation and Role tables:

 - must be named 'id'
 - must be an Integer